fonoster/fonoster/mods/autopilot/README.md

 In addition to the `get` operation type, you can use the `post` operation type.
 The `post` operation type is used when sending data to the tool.
 When sending a post, you can optionally set `waitForResponse` to false, which will "fire and forget" the request.
 The default behavior is to wait for the response.

 If your tool needs the number of the caller or the number that received the call, you can use the reserved variables `ingressNumber` and `callerNumber`.
-Similarly, you can use the reserved variable `callReceivedAt` to get the date and time when the call was received in `ISO 8601` format.
+Similarly, you can use the reserved variable `callReceivedAt` to get the date and time when the call was received in `ISO 8601` format and the `isTelephony` variable to check if the call was originated from the PSTN.

 The expected format for the response is a JSON object with the following structure: